Skip to Main Content

 Copyright Workshops

-• Workshops designed to expand your understanding of copyright, as well as highlight resources available from the Library.
+• Workshops are designed to expand your understanding of copyright and highlight resources available from the library.

 Individual Consultations

 • Do you need help understanding copyright or locating up-to-date resources for your course?
-Then set up a consultation with the Copyright Coordinator.
+Request a meeting: copyright@conestogac.on.ca.

 Virtual Lessons

-If you have questions about copyright and virtual lessons, please contact James or Tessa.
-For additional help, please consult our Teaching with Zoom Q&A sheet.
+If you have questions about copyright and virtual lessons, please email copyright@conestogac.on.ca.
+For additional help, please consult our Teaching with Zoom Q&A document:

 Recent Court Case